No. 10 Virginia Tech handles BC for eighth straight win

 Justin Robinson added 12 points for Virginia Tech, which forged a 34-14 advantage in points in the paint and a 15-4 edge in fast-break points in the win.

 Virginia Tech led 23-18 after a layup by Blackshear with 6:37 to play in the first half.
-But the Eagles responded, jumping to the front at 27-25 on Hamilton’s 3-pointer with 3:13 remaining in the half.
+But the Eagles responded, jumping in front 27-25 on Hamilton’s 3-pointer with 3:13 remaining in the half.

 Boston College pushed its lead to five points on a pair of free throws from Chris Herren Jr. at the 1:49 mark before settling for a 32-30 lead at intermission.

-Note: EditorsNote: changes time stat in second paragraph, BC record in sixth paragraph